smislam/aws-workspaces-web-sagemaker-studio/README.md

 # Use Amazon Workspaces Secure Browser to Secure Access to AWS Services like: Sagemaker Studio, QuickSight, Athena, etc.
 It has always been a problem to provide secure access to Amazon resources that has public endpoints.
 The user traffic is routed over the public internet which can lead to data breach and proliferation.
 In this example, we try to mitigate all these using Amazon VPC Endpoints, Source Restrictions and secure access using Amazon Workspaces Secure Browser.
 Amazon Workspaces Secure Browser is a great product that restricts user access and provides a secured tunnel to access browser-based AWS services.
 In addition to logging user Session data, Amazon Workspaces Secure Browser can also restrict access to resources based on specific IP for corporate user or a group of IPs.
+This code already implements Data Loss Prevention (DLP) by disallowing copying content out of the Amazon Workspaces Secure Browser session.
+Copy into the session is allowed.

 Our example implements Amazon Sagemaker Studio with Amazon Workspaces Secure Browser.
 However, this example can be easily adopted to implement other AWS Services.